Journal

 Founder Decision Fatigue Framework: Protect Judgment Under Load

-Founder decision fatigue is usually an operating design failure, not a stamina failure.
-The right framework protects judgment by reducing low-leverage decisions, clarifying decision rights, and preserving founder attention for hard-to-reverse calls that define company trajectory.
+Founder decision fatigue is usually an operating design problem, not a stamina problem.
+The fix is not better discipline alone.
+It is reducing low-leverage decisions, clarifying decision rights, and protecting founder attention for the hard-to-reverse calls that shape company trajectory.
+When that architecture is missing, judgment quality falls even if the founder is technically still functioning.

 Summary Framework